Uranium (nuclear) Basics

 Most U.S. uranium ore is mined in the western United States.
 Once uranium is mined, the U-235 must be extracted and processed before it can be used as a fuel.

 Nuclear power comes from nuclear fission

 In nuclear fission, atoms are split apart to form smaller atoms, releasing energy.
 Fission takes place inside the reactor of a nuclear power plant.
-At the center of the reactor is the core, which contains the uranium fuel.
+At the center of the reactor is the core, which contains uranium fuel.

 The uranium fuel is formed into ceramic pellets.
 Each ceramic pellet produces roughly the same amount of energy as 150 gallons of oil.
 These energy-rich pellets are stacked end-to-end in 12-foot metal fuel rods.
 A bundle of fuel rods, sometimes hundreds, is called a fuel assembly.
 A reactor core contains many fuel assemblies.

 The heat produced during nuclear fission in the reactor core is used to boil water into steam, which turns the turbine blades.
 As the turbine blades turn, they drive generators that make electricity.
 Afterward, the steam is cooled back into water in a separate structure at the power plant called a cooling tower.
 The water can then be reused.

 Nuclear power plants generate about 20% of U.S. electricity

 The United States has 100 nuclear reactors at 60 operating nuclear power plants located in 30 states.1 Thirty-six of the plants have 2 or more reactors, and 46 plants are located east of the Mississippi River.
 Nuclear power has supplied about one-fifth of annual U.S. electricity since 1990.